 Even if you can cut the morning latte and bring your lunch more often, you may fall far short of maximizing your retirement plan(s).

 But now, let’s spice things up a bit.
 Let’s imagine for a moment that just one of the two adults in the family picks up some sort of side job/side hustle.
-Yes, I know, adults’ time is often very limited.
+Yes, I know, most adults’ time is very limited.
 But even at a low rate of $10/hour, that means it would take just 500 hours annually to make up our $5,000 figure.
 And what does that work out to on a per-week basis?
 Just under 10 hours.
 A decent chunk of time, sure, but I personally believe it can be done.
 Especially if that time is split between adults!